Five Weeks Old

 Visitors love the shavings pile, too.
 Its a great vantage spot for watching the action down below.
 Its also handy for dispensing a congratulatory snuggle when a puppy makes it to the top.

 At the same time, Judi and Ellis begin augmenting the lessons with their own no bite training.
 Its a tough concept for a puppy, understanding that chomping on fingers or toes or pant legs is not allowed.
-But learning to bite appropriately, along with learning when not to bite, are essential in order for him to become a great family companion.
+But learning to bite appropriately, and learning when not to bite, are essential in order for the pups to become great family companions.

-The adult Sweetbay Newfs are very good teachers.
-This brash youngster is taking a big risk by latching onto his moms tail.
-Shell set him straight in no time.
+This brash youngster is taking a big risk.
+Noting his mother is occupied with a toy, he latches onto her tail.
+But adult Sweetbay Newfs are very good teachers.
+His mom will set him straight in no time.
 If her steely glare doesnt do the trick, a fierce snap of her teeth (carefully calculated to startle but not to injure) will convince him to knock it off.

 Judi and Ellis have been able to tell the pups apart almost from birth.
 But at this age, everyone who visits knows which puppy is which, too.
 Thats Jake, hes got the big white blaze.
 And thats Chloe, shes always carrying a pine cone around.
 Still, Judi renews those nail polish markings every few days so there is never any confusion.
 And the red splotches remain until the pups go to their new homes.